-Kansai-ben [関西弁] is a group of Japanese dialects from the Kansai region that encompasses Osaka, Kyoto, Nara, Shiga and other provinces.
+Kansai-ben [関西弁] is a group of Japanese dialects from the Kansai region, which includes Osaka, Kyoto, Nara, Shiga, and other provinces.
 This region has the second most popular dialect in Japan, second only to Kanto.

 Nowadays it is common to see and associate the Kansai dialect (especially Osaka) with comedy, being used as something funny in many anime, games, dramas, etc.

-While most associate the Osaka dialect with the Kansai dialect of the entire region, technically, each province in the region has a particular dialect, and residents take pride in their small, particular differences.
-In this article we will see especially from Osaka and that of Kyoto.
+Although most people associate the Osaka dialect as the Kansai dialect of the entire region, technically, each province in the region has a particular dialect, and the residents take pride in their small particular differences.
+In this article, we will look specifically at Osaka and that of Kyoto.

 Examples of Kansai dialect changes